BotThrusther/API_Testing_Framework/README.md

 - Collaborative use of GitHub

 ## How to setup the framework
+The framework consists of different classes for HTTP calls and data required.

 In order to setup the framework the following packages are required:
 - Nunit